emakefun-arduino-library/em_dm11/README.md

-# Emakefun I2C Dual Motor
+# Emakefun I2C To PWM